2000 American League Championship Series: Game 6

+With the New York Mets clinching the National League pennant the night before with a 7-0 victory over the St. Louis Cardinals, the Yankees now had an opportunity to guarantee the first Subway Series since 1956.
+A capacity crowd would fill Yankee Stadium in anticipation.

 The Mariners again struck first in Game 6, taking a 2–0 lead in the first when Yankees starter Orlando Hernández walked Al Martin, then gave up back-to-back doubles to Alex Rodriguez and Edgar Martínez.
-Seattle made it 4–0 when Carlos Guillen hit a two-run home run in the fourth.
+Seattle made it 4–0 when Carlos Guillén hit a two-run home run in the fourth.
 The Yankees responded in the bottom of the inning when they loaded the bases before Jorge Posada hit a double off John Halama that scored David Justice and Bernie Williams.
-Posada then scored on a Paul O'Neil single to make it a one-run game.
+Posada then scored on a Paul O'Neill single to make it a one-run game.
+That ended Halama's night, and Brett Tomko then pitched the next 2 2/3 innings without any further scoring.